Putin warns against 'intimidating' North Korea

 The Trump administration declared early on that the waiting was over, and followed through by deploying a US strike group, led by the aircraft carrier the USS Carl Vinson, to the waters off the Korean Peninsula.
 North Korea responded with threats and accusations.

-"The US has recognized that direct military confrontation didn't work all that well last time, didn't have the effect that they had desired so will let (further developments) play out in the UNSC," Baker said.
+"The US has recognized that direct military confrontation didn't work all that well last time," Carl Baker, Director of Programs at Pacific Forum CSIS in Honolulu, Hawaii, told CNN.
+"It didn't have the effect that they had desired, so they will let (further developments) play out in the UNSC."